 You should keep in mind that filing for bankruptcy won’t come cheap.
 To begin with, you will have to pay filing fees to the bankruptcy court.
-For instance, you will have to pay around $335 for a chapter 7 filing and about $310 for a chapter 13 filing.
-Also, you will need to pay for a mandatory financial management course, which can vary between $30 and $100 depending on where you file.
+For instance, you must pay around $335 for a Chapter 7 filing and about $310 for a Chapter 13 filing.
+Also, you must pay for a mandatory financial management course, which can vary between $30 and $100 depending on where you file.

 On the other hand, you should consider your bankruptcy attorney’s fees.
 These may differ depending on the type of bankruptcy you wish to file.

-Since you are having financial problems, you should ask about the attorney’s cost structure during your free consultation and work with an option that fits your current budget.
+Since you have financial problems, ask about the attorney’s cost structure during your free consultation and work with an option that fits your current budget.

 You’ll Get an Automatic Stay

 A great benefit of bankruptcy is that right after your petition, the court will issue an “automatic stay,” which will prevent creditors from being able to collect the debt and stop proceedings such as foreclosure during your bankruptcy filing.

 Within this time, you will be able to regain your peace of mind without creditors constantly harassing you to pay your debts, and you may even be able to renegotiate the terms of your mortgage to keep your home.
 Alternatively, you can include your mortgage payment in your repayment plan in Chapter 13 bankruptcy.